nahidsaikat/nahidsaikat.com/content/posts/essential-special-methods-for-object-creation/index.md

 <br>

-In Python, objects are considered as first class citizen.
-Virtually everything, like integers, strings, functions, classes, modules and even types themselves are considered as object.
-Which means they all inherit similar properties and behaviors of objects.
+In Python, objects are considered as first class citizens.
+Virtually everything, like integers, strings, functions, classes, modules and even types themselves are considered as objects.
+This means they all inherit similar properties and behaviors of objects.
 They can have attributes and methods, they can be passed as function arguments and even they can be returned from function.

 Python also facilitates us to create objects when we need them.
 Python provides class type where we can group the related data together and also define their functionality.
 We can instantiate objects from those classes and serve our purposes.